 “The reclaimer, alone, weighs 1,500 tonnes,” says Martignago.
 “And each stacker is between 700 and 850 tonnes.
 The stackers were broken-down into large modules for shipping - the reclaimer travelled as one unit requiring a single dual-crane lift of 1,500 tonnes.

 Once at the Port Kembla Coal Terminal, the modules had to be lifted off the Jumbo Kinetic and onto self-propelled modular transporters (SMPTs), which are multi-axle self-propelled trailers.
 The SPMTs transported each module onto berm extensions where they were assembled for commissioning.

-    Henry Martignago says Coates Hire was an essential part of the project team.
-“All the gear came from Coates Hire.
-It wasn’t an easy job – there were a number of variations and Coates Hire was able to adapt and give us the support we needed.”
+Henry Martignago, Port Kembla Coal Terminal Construction manager, says Coates was an essential part of the project team.
+“All the gear came from Coates.
+It wasn’t an easy job – there were a number of variations and Coates was able to adapt and give us the support we needed.”

 SHARE THIS ARTICLE

 By submitting this enquiry you agree to Coates's Communications Terms & Conditions